-Flood insurance rate map (FIRM) means an official map of a community, issued by the Federal Insurance Administration, delineating the areas of special flood hazard and/or risk premium zones applicable to the community.
+Flood insurance rate map (FIRM) means an official map of a community, issued by FEMA, delineating the areas of special flood hazard and/or risk premium zones applicable to the community.

-Flood insurance study (FIS) means the official report by the Federal Insurance Administration evaluating flood hazards and containing flood profiles and water surface elevations of the base flood.
+Flood insurance study (FIS) means the official report by FEMA that provides an examination, evaluation and determination of flood hazards, corresponding flood profiles and water surface elevations of the base flood.

-Floodplain means any land area susceptible to flooding during the base flood.
+Floodplain or flood prone area means any land area susceptible to flooding during the base flood.

-Floodproofing means any combination of structural and nonstructural additions, changes, or adjustments to structures which reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.
+Floodproofing means any combination of structural and nonstructural additions, changes, or adjustments to structures that reduce or eliminate flood damage to real estate or improved real property, water and sanitary facilities, structures and their contents.

-Floodway or regulatory floodway means the channel of a stream or other watercourse and the adjacent areas of the floodplain which is necessary to contain and discharge the base flood flow without cumulatively increasing the base flood elevation more than one foot.
+Floodway or regulatory floodway means the channel of a stream, river or other watercourse and the adjacent areas that must be reserved in order to discharge the base flood without cumulatively increasing the water surface elevation more than a designated height.

-Functionally dependent use means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
+Functionally-dependent use means a use which cannot perform its intended purpose unless it is located or carried out in close proximity to water.
+The term includes only docking facilities, port facilities that are necessary for the loading and unloading of cargo or passengers, and ship building and ship repair facilities.
+It does not include long-term storage or related manufacturing facilities.